-We are hopeful that our website will give you a glimpse of the educational experience we provide while highlighting the beautiful, rural environment in which we provide it.
+We hope that our website will give you a glimpse of the educational experience we provide while highlighting the beautiful, rural environment in which we provide it.

-Having spent over 20 collective years working at Dartmouth-Hitchcock, we have an insider's perspective on the strengths of the institution and the program.
+Having spent over 20 collective years working at Dartmouth Hitchcock Medical Center, we have an insider's perspective on the strengths of the institution and the program.
 We feel the greatest strength lies in the attitudes and interactions between the residents, faculty, and staff.